cjdbarlow/bedside-notebook/anaesthesia/vascular/carotid.md

 * Minimise IVT to prevent need to void
 * Water to wet the lips appropriate, but drinking may precipitate choking/coughing/aspiration, and is to be avoided

+Complications:
+* Bradycardia
+	* Usually due to carotid baroreceptor manipulation
+	* Requires:
+		* Cessation of surgical stimulation
+		* Atropine
+		CPR may be required in profound bradycardia.
+		* Surgical infiltration of local anaesthetic

 ###Surgical Stages
-Can be divided into three stages:
+Can be divided into four stages:
 * Exposure
 	* Oblique neck incision
 	* Division of common facial vein
 	* Exposure of carotid artery
 	* Control of common carotid, internal carotid, and external carotid
 	* Administration of **heparin**
+	Usually 5000 units prior to clamping.
 * Clamping
-Sequential clamping of internal, external, and common carotid arteries
+Sequential clamping of internal, external, and common carotid arteries above and below the stenosis.
 	* Clamping of internal carotid may significantly reduce cerebral perfusion
-	* Evidence of impaired cerebral perfusion should be managed surgically with placement of a shunt
-	* Consider use of cerebral perfusion monitoring
-		* **Regional techniques**
-		Deficits may present as:
-			* Immediate unconsciousness upon clamping
-			* Immediate subtle deficit
-			* Delayed deficient
-			Typically related to hypoperfusion.
-		* **Stump pressure**
-			Indicates efficacy of cerebral perfusion.
-Ischaemia is rare when stump pressure is **>40mmHg**.
-		* Cerebral oximetry
-		Non-quantitative.
-		* Regional CBF
-		Generally unavailable.

 	* Aim MAP **greater than highest recorded awake level** during clamping
 	Consider **⩾20% above baseline** to reduce POCD.
 	* Stimulation of **carotid baroreceptors** may lead to sudden haemodynamic instability
 	Anticipate sudden ↓ HR or ↓ BP.
 	* Consider use of neuroprotective agents to achieve burst-suppression
+	* **Evidence of impaired cerebral perfusion** should be managed surgically with **place**ment of a **shunt**
 	* Note total clamping time on record
+* Excision of atheroma
+	* Longitudinal excision along carotid
+	* Closure usually with patch
+	Reduces risk of re-stenosis.
 * Emergence
 	* Avoid hypertension during extubation
 	* Deep extubation appropriate

-##Postoperative
+###Post-Operative
+Hypertension:
+* Multiple potential causes
+	* Disruption of baroreceptors
+	* Pain
+	* Bladder distension

+Hypotension:
+* May occur from residual

+Neck haematoma:
+* Occurs in ~3% of patients post-operatively
+	* Increased risk if poorly-controlled HTN
+* May lead to:
+	* Neck haematoma
+	* Obstruction to VR and subsequent lymphoedema
+* May require emergency airway management

+Cerebral hyperperfusion:
+* Occurs in 1-3% of carotid surgery
+Associated with:
+	* HTN
+	* >80% stenosis
+	* Previous CVA
+* Cause of most ICH post-CEA
+* Presents as:
+	* Headache
+	* Focal seizures
+	* Impaired conscious state
+	* Up to 2 weeks post-operatively
+	May occur in theatre or in recovery.

 ---
 ##References